smurphy823/Employee-Tracker/README.md

 # Employee Tracker
     ## Description
-     This application is for managing a company's employees using node, inquirer, and MySQL.
+      This application is for managing a company's employees
     ## Table of Contents
      [Description](#description)